- Frequently Asked Questions

 Is interest paid on money held in the pooled segregated client account?

-No. If your quarterly interest entitlement would ordinarily exceed £100 contact us via email and enquire about a commercial discount on your future commissions.
+No. If your quarterly interest entitlement would ordinarily exceed £100 or equivalent contact us via email and enquire about a commercial discount on your future commissions.
 This is operationally more efficient for us, and saves you paying tax on your interest only to then pay us commissions out of taxed money.

 Can I buy now and pay later?